Meet the Team

 Serena is responsible for establishing the aspirations and values of the School and ensures that her motto of ‘Excellence in Education’ is embedded in every aspect of Meadowbrook’s practice.

 Rupal is responsible for the day to day running of the school, both academically and pastorally.

 Together they make up Meadowbrook’s Senior Leadership Team (SLT) and close liaison between the SLT and all the staff ensures absolute cohesion across the School.

 Steve Byron - Proprietor | School Business Manager

 Steven Byron is a Chartered Certified Accountant.
 He has over twenty years of experience in UK business and private sector organisations.
 His roles involved the financial management of large and small entities; including management reporting and controls, planning, strategy and process developments.
 His experience of the education sector includes being a University Lecturer.

-Having been involved with Meadowbrook for over 26 years, Serena has gained valuable experience as a pre-school and primary teacher, teacher training lecturer and examiner, Ofsted Inspector and Headmistress.
-In addition to running and delivering courses at her own Montessori Teacher Training College (MTC) based at Meadowbrook, Serena has worked for leading Montessori teacher training colleges both in the UK and overseas.
+Having been involved with Meadowbrook for nearly 30 years, Serena has gained valuable experience as a primary teacher, teacher training lecturer and examiner, Ofsted Inspector and Headmistress.
+Serena has worked for leading Montessori teacher training colleges both in the UK and overseas.